(C2) NICE 2 ROOMS FLAT+TERRACE, 15 min city center

 Fully equipped kitchen: coffee machine, dishwasher, washing machine , microwave and refrigerator.

-Guests have a private covered parking space inside the building.
+Guests have a private covered car park in the private building area

 On request with supplement: various sizes garage and covered parking for motorbikes or bikes.